jasonchen0755/bitcoin-analytics-capstone-template/README.md

     (1) Organized x_train, x_val, and x_test:

-    For the time series dataset training task, data structure should be in a info-leakage-preventing manner, for example, the data feed into model name 'model/checkpoint/model_2018-12-31.pt' should be: (see function 'load_data' in model/mamba.py)
+    For the time series dataset task, data structure should be in a info-leakage-preventing manner, for example, the data feed into model name 'model/checkpoint/model_2018-12-31.pt' should be: (see function 'load_data' in model/mamba.py)
     ```python
     N = len(pd.date_range('2010-07-18','2018-12-31'))
     n_test = max(int(N * test_ratio), 365)